VIAL OF LIFE

 -

 The Center is hosting an Essentials Supply Drive all month to help seniors in need gain access to things that can make their everyday lives a little easier.
 If you can afford to, please make your donation(s) of any type of cleaning , hygiene, and self-care supplies and/or nonperishable food donations at the front desk.
+This winter, items like blankets, socks, and gloves are also needed.
 Please keep in mind that many struggling seniors are caring for their grandkids and/or elderly partners.

 -